edubart/nelua-lang/docs/pages/overview.md

 --------------------------------------------------------------------------------
 ### Literals

-Literals are used to convert string or numbers into arbritary types.
+Literals are used to convert string or numbers into arbitrary types.

 ```euluna
 function _f32(v) {:literal:}